 - Use social media marketing to promote your modules, both organically and through paid posts.
-You can also post your modules in relevant groups within social media.
+You can also post your modules in relevant groups on social media.

 If you’re creating modules for employees, you’ll want to avoid the paid routes and instead promote them through internal communication channels.

 Promotions can help your hard work pay off in the way of more viewers, more feedback, and even better courses down the road as a result.